 A few months ago, news and social networking sites warned users of the website RockYou that their account and password may have been compromised.
 Security firm Imperva warned users that a hacker may have made off with an alarming 32 million accounts from the social gaming website.
 While this is nothing new, what’s interesting is the results of the security firm’s analysis of the accounts and passwords stolen.
+We’ve blogged extensively about the need to use unique and secure passwords.

 From the data that they were able to gather, it seems that a great number of users still tend to use insecure passwords – for instance, passwords with lengths equal to or below six characters (30% of users), words confined to alpha-numeric characters (60%), passwords that include names, slang words, or dictionary words, and trivial passwords (consecutive digits, adjacent keyboard keys, and so on–50%).
 These types of passwords can easily fold in the face of automated brute force attacks designed to guess users’ passwords.